-AUSTIN (Talk1370.com) - Voters went to the polls Tuesday to decide on a tax rate election that would raise the City of Austin's property tax rate by more than 20 percent - and in early voting returns, those voters appeared to be strongly against the proposal.
+AUSTIN (Talk1370.com) - Voters went to the polls Tuesday to decide on a tax rate election that would raise the City of Austin's property tax rate by more than 20 percent - and overwhelmingly rejected the proposal in a rebuke of spending policies at City Hall.

-The Travis County Clerk's office reported more than 99,000 ballots had been cast in-person as of 6:20 p.m. on Tuesday; it's not clear how many of those would potentially be City of Austin voters.
+The Travis County Clerk's office reported more than 99,000 ballots had been cast in-person as of 6:20 p.m. on Tuesday.

-Austin Mayor Kirk Watson, in an edition of his "Watson Wire" newsletter released Tuesday night, conceded what appears to be a likely defeat by voters against Prop Q.
+Austin Mayor Kirk Watson, in an edition of his "Watson Wire" newsletter released Tuesday night, conceded the defeat of Prop Q by voters.

 "Voters prioritized affordability.
 They’re worried about their finances, their grocery and utility bills, their property taxes, and more," Watson said.
 "They’re concerned about the stability of all levels of government, including city government.
 We need to give voters reason to trust us—to trust that we will strike the right balance between services and the funding needed to provide those services."